yogeshmpandey/yogeshmpandey.github.io/_posts/2015-07-29-Maharashtra-Diaries.md

 #### Everyone wants some escape.
 This was mine.

 I wanted to go to mumbai from a long long time.
-So planned this trip on the ocassion of the birthday of my best friend.
+So planned this trip on the birthday of my best friend.
 Initially everything was chaotic but google maps and good 3G connection came to our rescue.
-In the three days trip whatever could have possible gone wrong did, be it unwanted rains, missing trains, overcharged autos, getting caught in mumbai local while travelling ticketless (Murphy's Law :p).
+In the three days trip whatever could have possibly gone wrong did, be it unwanted rains, missing trains, overcharged autos, getting caught in mumbai local while travelling ticketless (Murphy's Law :p).
 But all these were the things that made it all interesting and exciting, and not to forget some awesome moments we shared.

 <img src="/images/mum_trip/1.png" alt="">